Source of Steele dossier was investigated by FBI for Russian contacts, Barr says

 For instance, the source told the FBI he “did not recall” where some of the information attributed to him or his sources came from; was never told about or mentioned to Steele certain information attributed to him or his sources; said that Steele “re-characterized” some of the information to make it more substantiated and “less attenuated” than it really was; and that he would have described some of his sources differently.

-The sub source also told the FBI, according to committee sources, that Steele “implied direct access to information where the access to information was indirect.”
+The source also told the FBI, according to committee sources, that Steele “implied direct access to information where the access to information was indirect.”

 Justice Department Inspector General Michael Horowitz revealed last year in its review of alleged abuses of the FISA system that there were at least 17 "significant inaccuracies and omissions" in the Page FISA applications.
 Horowitz also found that the applications also omitted information regarding the reliability of one of Steele's key “sub-sources.”

-Horowitz also noted in his report that the key Steele “sub-source” raised questions about the reliability of Steele’s reporting, which was omitted.
+Horowitz added in his report that the key Steele “sub-source” raised questions about the reliability of Steele’s reporting, which was omitted.

 SENATE REPUBLICANS RELEASE FILES THEY SAY 'UNDERCUT' STEELE DOSSIER